 We don't know exactly who buried the hoards, but they must have been fairly wealthy individuals who had amassed these coins and jewellery items.
 They would have been buried for safekeeping, possibly at a time of turmoil.

 The ultimate mystery of any hoard is why the owner never returned to collect them.
 And we can never be certain of the reason.
 We do, however know that both the Malpas and Knutsford Hoards were buried at times of political instability and uncertainty.

-The Knutsford and Malpas Hoards have been acquired in partnership between the Museum of Liverpool and Congleton Museum to be preserved and displayed to the public of the north west.
+The Knutsford, Malpas and Poole Hoards have been acquired in partnership between the Museum of Liverpool and Congleton Museum to be preserved and displayed to the public of the north west.
 This has been made possible through a generous grant from the National Lottery Heritage Fund.